K1329284/EPE/README.txt

   BOOSTER {STRENGTH} // Strength is a number
   PAD, ACCELERATES YOU, FORCED?

-  CONVEYOR {FORCE} // Formatted as a positional value according to the above rule.
+  CONVEYOR {FORCE} // Formatted as a positional value "x,y" according to the above rule.
   PAD, PUSHES YOU, FORCED?

   TELEPORTER-TO {POSITION} // Format position according to the above rule.